telerik/xaml-docs/knowledge-base/kb-restrictfirstaxis-to-chartpanewidth.md

 ## Description

-How to restrict the first axis label to be within the `Chart Pane` width of `RadCartesianChart` element.
+How to restrict the first axis label to be within the [plot area]({%slug radchartview-features-plot-area%}) width of `RadCartesianChart` element.

 ## Solution

 Manually clip the horizontal axis based on the plot area of the chart.
+To do this, set the `Clip` property of the axis.

 #### __[C#]__
 {{region kb-icontemplate-remove-indenting}}